-TABLE 1.1: PROJECTIONS & PLAN CAPACITY
+TABLE 1.1: PROJECTIONS & PLAN CAPACITY\

-Plan capacity is the reasonable expected development anticipated to occur as a result of the proposed Plan by the Plan's horizon year.
+\Plan capacity is the reasonable expected development anticipated to occur as a result of the proposed Plan by the Plan's horizon year.

 GENERAL PLAN LAND USE DESIGNATIONS CREATING HARBOR GATEWAY PLACES

 General Plan Land Use Designations express a variety of goals, policies, and zoning tools to support each condition.
 The General Plan Land Use Designations reflect the relationship between land use, physical built form, and functional aspects that differentiate one area from another.
 Each designation includes a description of the range of intensity, height, and typical uses that characterize an area, contributing to its identity and sense of place.

 Description

+125 Net Acres

+39

+2%

+Net Acres

+of Plan Area

-335 Net Acres 13% of Plan Area
+5% of Plan Area

 Regional Center

-Regional Centers areas function as hubs of regional commerce and activity, and are usually located near major transportation hubs or along major transportation corridors.
-Buildings typically feature active shopfronts along active streets.
+Regional Center areas function as hubs of regional commerce and activity, and are usually located near major transportation hubs or along major transportation corridors.
+The building form ranges from Mid Rise to High Rise, active shopfronts along active streets.
 Regional Centers typically provide a significant number of jobs, in addition to residential, retail, government, entertainment and cultural facilities, and health facilities on a regional scale.
 The residential density generally ranges from 1 unit per 400 square feet of lot area to 1 unit per 200 square feet of lot area; residential density may also be limited by floor area.

-50 Net Acres

-2% of Plan Area

 Village

-Villages are characterized by walkable, fine-grained and porous development patterns that serve as historic and cultural designations.
-Retail uses on the ground floors of active streets and alleys in these areas provides a lively and safe pedestrian atmosphere.
-A range of housing types for all incomes and family sizes are integrated with commercial uses such as restaurants, retail, services, and small professional offices to create complete neighborhoods.
+Villages are characterized by walkable and fine-grained block patterns that serve as historic and cultural regional niche market destinations.
+The building form ranges from Low-Rise to Mid-Rise.
+Commercial uses, such as restaurants, retail, services, and small offices may be interspersed with a range of housing types; commercial uses on the ground floor help promote a pedestrian atmosphere.
 Adaptive reuse of historic buildings and infill development is responsive to the historic and cultural legacy of these areas.
+The residential density generally ranges from 1 unit per 1,200 square feet of lot area to being limited by floor area.

+73 Net Acres 3% of Plan Area

 Neighborhood Center

 Neighborhood Center areas are focal points for surrounding residential neighborhoods and include uses that serve the needs of residents and employees.
-The building form is characterized by pedestrian-scale commercial development.
+The building form ranges from Low Rise to Mid Rise and is characterized by pedestrian-scale commercial development.
 Uses generally include a mix of residential and commercial uses, such as local businesses and services.
-The residential density generally ranges from 1 unit per 800 square feet of lot area to 1 unit per 400 square feet of lot area.
+The residential density generally ranges from 1 unit per 1,200 square feet of lot area to 1 unit per 400 square feet of lot area.

 Description